 In the face of these challenges the college mobilized all instruction and supportive services to an online/remote environment.
 That transition included the implementation of various strategies to support, Black, LatinX and other marginalized students.
-It was amazing to see how quickly we were able to pull together in order to support our students.

 Although the Pandemic led to campus closures, which impacted our capacity to make sizeable progress towards achieving equity efforts.
 These disruptions allowed the campus to develop creative ways to reach students, making basic needs support more challenging.
 Before the Pandemic, students could stop by the Stand to access the food pantry and professional clothing closet and other resources.
 The closure made it necessary for us to develop creative strategies including: